 Director of Graduate Studies: Professor Elina Gertsman, firstname.lastname@example.org

 The Department of Art History and Art offers the following graduate programs: Doctor of Philosophy in Art History, Master of Arts in Art History, Master of Arts in Art History and Museum Studies, and Master of Arts in Art Education.
-In conjunction with the School of Law the department also offers a combined JD/Master of Arts in Art History and Museum Studies.
+In conjunction with the School of Law the department also offers a combined JD/Master of Arts in Art History and Museum Studies; graduate students may also wish to add the Graduate Certificate in Public Humanities and Civic Engagement.
 Qualified CWRU undergraduates majoring in art history or art education may participate in the Integrated Graduate Studies Program.

 Case Western Reserve University affords an outstanding opportunity to pursue graduate study in art history, with a distinguished faculty and a Joint Program with the Cleveland Museum of Art (CMA).
 Enjoying the resources of a major research university that is closely affiliated with the CMA and other area museums, galleries, and institutions, our graduate programs provide a remarkable environment for direct acquisition of specialized knowledge as well as for professional curatorial and interpretive experience.
 The department’s close collaboration with the CMA offers students unparalleled access to the museum’s collections and its comprehensive art library (the third largest art research library in the USA), and allows opportunities to work and study with curators and museum educators.